 Roofers typically tell homeowners that, barring any unforeseen events, their new roof will last them around fifteen years.

 But due to their constant exposure to moisture and standing water, flat roofs just don’t last as long as sloped roofs.
-Your flat or low-sloped roof will need to be replaced every ten years, so budget wisely.
+Your flat or low-sloped roof will need a full roof replacement every ten years, so budget wisely.

 Have Your Roof Sealed with a Waterproof Coating

 Waterproofing is a pretty important feature of a flat roof.
 Asphalt, tile, and other surfaces are porous, increasing the chance for leaks, mold, and moisture damage if you have poor drainage on your roof.
 A waterproof sealant can protect your roof, however.
 In fact, many flat roofs are sealed with water-resistant coatings.